Reconcile balances

 Prerequisites

-• Token contract address for the asset to reconcile
+- Token contract address for the asset you want to reconcile.

 curl -X GET "https://your-platform.example.com/api/token/0xTOKEN_ADDRESS/holders" \